arangodb/docs/3.7/graphs-satellite-graphs.md

 to graphs.
 All of the usual benefits and caveats apply.
 A SatelliteGraph will be distributed across the whole cluster.

-That means that SatelliteGraphs are synchronously replicated to all DB-Servers that are part of a cluster, which enables DB-Servers to execute graph traversals locally.
+This means that SatelliteGraphs are synchronously replicated to all DB-Servers that are part of a cluster, which enables DB-Servers to execute graph traversals locally.
 This includes (k-)shortest path(s) computation and possibly joins with traversals and greatly improves performance for such queries.